-- account name of the account - accountid ID of the account - domainid ID of the domain in which this account resides - description A string describing what the usage record is tracking - " usage String representation of the usage, including the units of usage (e.g. 'Hrs' for hours) - " usagetype A number representing the usage type (see Usage Types) - " rawusage A number representing the actual usage in hours - " usageid The ID of the the template, ISO, or snapshot - " offeringid The ID of the disk offering - ightharpoonup templateid - Included only for templates (usage type 7).
+- account name of the account - accountid ID of the account - domainid ID of the domain in which this account resides - " zoneid Zone where the usage occurred - description A string describing what the usage record is tracking - ▶ usage String representation of the usage, including the units of usage (e.g. 'Hrs' for hours) - usagetype A number representing the usage type (see Usage Types) - " rawusage A number representing the actual usage in hours - offeringid The ID of the disk offering - ▶ templateid - Included only for templates (usage type 7).
 Source template ID. - " size Size of the template, ISO, or snapshot - ▶ startdate, enddate The range of time for which the usage is aggregated; see Dates in the Usage Record